 Young, Charles R. 1979.
 The Royal Forests of Medieval England Philadelphia, PA: University of Pennsylvania Press.

-The tabs you see at the top of ths screen will offer guidance and provide examples of citing books, print articles, database articles, Internet resources, encyclopedias, and DVDs or videos in Chicago's author-date style.
+The tabs you see on the left of this screen will offer guidance and provide examples of citing books, print articles, database articles, Internet resources, encyclopedias, and DVDs or videos in Chicago's author-date style.
 Ask your instructor if you have further questions about the elements of the Chicago style s/he wants you to use in completing your coursework.